GEBIT/terraform-provider-gsolaceclustermgr/README.md

+# TODO rewrite this!

-# Terraform Provider Scaffolding (Terraform Plugin Framework)
+# Terraform Provider for Solace MissionControl ClusterManager

-_This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
-The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
-See [Which SDK Should I Use?](https://developer.hashicorp.com/terraform/plugin/framework-benefits) in the Terraform documentation for additional information._

-This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
-It is intended as a starting point for creating Terraform providers, containing:

-- A resource and a data source (`internal/provider/`),
-- Examples (`examples/`) and generated documentation (`docs/`),
-- Miscellaneous meta files.

-These files contain boilerplate code that you will need to edit to create your own Terraform provider.
-Tutorials for creating Terraform providers can be found on the [HashiCorp Developer](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework) platform. _Terraform Plugin Framework specific guides are titled accordingly._
+THis provider is based on the [HashiCorp Developer Tutorial](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework)

 Please see the [GitHub template repository documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for how to create a new repository from this template on GitHub.

-Once you've written your provider, you'll want to [publish it on the Terraform Registry](https://developer.hashicorp.com/terraform/registry/providers/publishing) so that others can use it.
+TODO o [publish it on the Terraform Registry](https://developer.hashicorp.com/terraform/registry/providers/publishing) so that others can use it.

 ## Requirements